Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • electroencephalography;

-All this will contribute to the identification of pathological foci in the brain, the assessment of muscle function, the identification of markers of streptococcal infection and C-reactive protein.
+All this will help identify pathological foci in the brain, assess muscle function, and identify markers of streptococcal infection and C-reactive protein.

 Therapy: goals, methods

-The basis of treatment is the fight against infection, namely, group A hemolytic streptococcus.
-In this case, antibiotics of the penicillin and cephalosporin series are prescribed.
+The basis of treatment is the fight against infection, namely group A hemolytic streptococcus.
+In this case, the use of penicillin and cephalosporin antibiotics is prescribed.

-In order to reduce inflammatory process in the kidneys, anti-inflammatory drugs from the NVPS group are prescribed.
+In order to reduce inflammatory process in the kidneys, anti-inflammatory drugs from the NSAID group are prescribed.

-Chorea minor can only be treated by a neurologist.
+Only a neurologist can treat minor chorea.
 Dosages of drugs are selected individually for each individual case.

-In the acute period, it is recommended to comply bed rest.
-At this time, it is important to create the right conditions, with no or minimal exposure to irritants - this also applies to light and sound.
-The nutrition of the child should be balanced and fortified.
+In the acute period, it is recommended to follow bed rest.
+At this time, it is important to create the proper conditions, without or with minimal exposure to the stimulus - this applies to both light and sound.
+The child's diet should be balanced and fortified.

-With timely treatment, the prognosis is positive, the disease ends in recovery.
-However, the occurrence of relapses is not excluded.
-Exacerbations of the disease may be due to repeated sore throat or rheumatic process.
+With timely treatment, the prognosis is positive and the disease ends in recovery.
+However, relapses cannot be ruled out.
+Exacerbations of the disease may be due to recurrent sore throat or rheumatic process.

-After past illness for a fairly long period, asthenization can persist.
-The main complications of pathology include heart disease, aortic insufficiency mitral stenosis.
+After past illness Asthenia may persist for a fairly long period.
+The main complications of the pathology include heart disease, aortic insufficiency, mitral stenosis.

-The disease is not fatal and proper treatment does not pose a threat to the life of the patient.
-A fatal outcome is possible in the event of a sharp failure in the functioning of the CCC, incompatible with life.
+The disease is not fatal and proper treatment does not pose a threat to the patient's life.
+Death is possible in the event of a sudden failure in the functioning of the cardiovascular system, incompatible with life.

-In addition, care must be taken to physical development child, rational nutrition, anti-relapse therapy, strengthening immune system, as well as the disposal of chronic foci of infection.
+In addition, it is necessary to take care of the correct physical development child, rational nutrition, anti-relapse therapy, strengthening immune system, as well as getting rid of chronic foci of infection.

-Usually, when a child gets sick, the mother sees it right away.
-But there is a disease that is so easy to distinguish from simple pampering or indiscipline will not work.
-This exceptional disease is called "chorea" - children are more often punished for it than they are shown to a doctor.
+Usually, when a child gets sick, the mother sees it immediately.
+But there are diseases that cannot be easily distinguished from simple self-indulgence or indiscipline.
+This exceptional disease is called "chorea" - for which children are more often punished than shown to a doctor.

 Chorea: what is it?:

-Chorea (small chorea, Witt's dance, rheumatic or infectious chorea, Sydenham's chorea) is a neurological course of rheumatic disease.
-Accompanied by the disease movement disorders, uncontrolled muscle contractions and psycho-emotional deviations.
+Chorea (minor chorea, Witt's dance, rheumatic or infectious chorea, Sydenham's chorea) is a neurological course of rheumatic disease.
+Accompanied by disease motor disorders, uncontrolled muscle contractions and psycho-emotional deviations.

 It is now 100% known that the disease is caused by group A β-hemolytic streptococcus.
-This microorganism affects upper section respiratory system causing tonsillitis with angina.
-The body begins the fight against infection by producing antibodies to streptococcus to fight it.
-Some people have a cross immune response, ie. antibodies begin to attack their own body cells - brain ganglia in the head, joints, heart muscle, kidneys, etc. A rheumatic infection in the organs and inflammation of the subcortical layer of the brain begins to develop, which is manifested by specific symptoms.
+This microorganism affects upper section respiratory system, causing tonsillitis with sore throat.
+The body begins to fight the infection by producing antibodies to streptococcus to fight it.
+Some people experience a cross-immune response, i.e. antibodies begin to attack their own body cells - the brain ganglia in the head, joints, heart muscle, kidneys, etc. A rheumatic infection in the organs and inflammation of the subcortical layer of the brain begins to develop, which manifests itself in specific symptoms.

-The development of streptococcal infection with brain damage is not manifested in everyone.
-The main predisposing factors are:
+The development of streptococcal infection with brain damage does not occur in everyone.
+The main predisposition factors are:

 Heredity;